The latest GOES-R/GeoXO quarterly newsletter is now

 GOES-T launched from the Kennedy Space Center aboard an Atlas V rocket on March 1, 2022 4:38pm EST.

 The satellite will undergo final preparations for launch in early 2022.

 The GOES-T team has spent years building and testing the satellite.
 Now it’s time for final preparations to launch it into space!

 This new video series features significant weather events and environmental hazards, as seen by NOAA satellites.

-NOAA's next generation of geostationary weather satellites
+NOAA's latest generation of geostationary weather satellites

-The GOES-R series is a four-satellite program (GOES-R/S/T/U) that will extend the availability of the operational GOES satellite system through 2036.
+The GOES-R Series is a four-satellite program (GOES-R/S/T/U) that will extend the availability of the operational GOES satellite system through 2036.